 The first step is to create a data template from a successful data deployment.

-Once you've completed a data deployment, you're able to save the configuration for that deployment as a new template.
-Simply give your template a name, and click Save.
+Once you've completed a data deployment, you're able to save the configuration for that deployment as a new template (using the box at the bottom of the page).
+Simply give your template a name, and click

 Creating a template from a deployment configuration will save: